W. Horsley Gantt

-William Andrew Horsley Gantt (24 October 1892 – 26 February 1980) was an American physiologist and psychologist.
+William Andrew Horsley Gantt (24 October 1892 – 26 February 1980) was an American physiologist and psychiatrist.
 At the time of his death in 1980, he was one of only two surviving students of Russian physiologist Ivan Pavlov.
 He spent fifty-six years of his career extending Pavlov's seminal experimental research on classical conditioning.
 He is also recognized for his research in psychophysiology.

 Early life and education

 Gantt was born on October 24, 1892, on the Rock Cliff estate in Wingina, Virginia.
 His father was a businessman and his mother was college-educated.
 Gantt's father died when he was three years old.
 When Gantt was twelve years old, his mother enrolled him in the Miller School in Charlottesville, Virginia, which he attended on a scholarship.
 In 1913, he enrolled at the University of North Carolina, from which he received his B.S. degree in 1917.
 He then attended the University of Virginia, from which he received his M.D. in 1920.